JaneliaSciComp/SongExplorer/README.md

 The default convolutional architecture is itself written as a plug-in, and can be found in "src/convolutional.py".

-### Video files ###
+### Video Filenames ###

 By default, SongExplorer expects video files to have the same basename as the corresponding audio file, and the extension to be one of AVI, MP4, or MOV.
 If this is not the case, one can provide a python function which inputs a directory and a WAV file and outputs the name of the video file to load.
-The name and location of the python file containing this function is specified, without the ".py" extension, as the "video_findfile" parameter in "configuration.pysh".
+The name and location of the python file containing this function is specified, without the ".py" extension, as the "video_findfile_plugin" parameter in "configuration.pysh".
 For examples, see "src/same-basename.py" (the default) and "src/maybe-1sec-off.py".